CodethinkLabs/bloodlight-firmware/README.md

 To control the device, use the `bl` host helper tool, at `tools/bl`.

-Running it without any parametes will list the commands it supports:
+Running it without any parameters will list the commands it supports:

 ```
 ./tools/bl